the-human-colossus-foundation/microledger-spec/microledger.md

 ### Mapping table codes

-Below tables provide the registry for derivation codes for all supported components.
+The tables below provide the registry of derivation codes for all supported components.

 Digital fingerprint representation:
 |Concept|Code|